 Not only is this bark easy to prepare, but most of the ingredients are simple pantry staples.

 - Saltine Crackers: I prefer to use saltine crackers, however, you can use unsalted crackers too.
-Here are some other suggestions if you’d prefer to try something else.
 The saltines remain crispy and add some extra saltiness to the flavor.

 - Dark Brown Sugar: either light brown sugar or dark brown sugar will work.
 The brown sugar is dissolved in the butter to make a delicious toffee glaze.

 - Chocolate Chips: for this recipe, I choose to mix both semi-sweet and regular chocolate chips so there’s a sweetness balance.
 You can choose to use just one though.

 - Coarse Salt